Bob Shirley

 Robert Charles Shirley (born June 25, 1954) is a former professional baseball pitcher.
 He played all or parts of 11 seasons in Major League Baseball, from 1977 to 1987, for the San Diego Padres, St. Louis Cardinals, Cincinnati Reds, New York Yankees and Kansas City Royals.
 Shirley was a southpaw pitcher who worked both as a starter and in relief.

 Amateur career

 Shirley was originally drafted out of Putnam City High School in 1972 by the Los Angeles Dodgers, but chose to attend the University of Oklahoma.
-While there, he was a member of the gold medal-winning Team USA at the 1974 Amateur World Series, the predecessor to today's Baseball World Cup.
+While there, he was a member of the gold medal-winning United States national team at the 1974 Amateur World Series, the predecessor to the Baseball World Cup.
 He was drafted again in 1975 by the San Francisco Giants, but did not sign, instead waiting until the following January, when he was drafted in the secondary phase by the Padres.

 Professional career

 Padres

 Shirley skipped several levels of minor league baseball, being assigned directly to the Double-A Amarillo Gold Sox to start the 1976 season.
 After posting a win–loss record of 9–5 with a 3.32 ERA in 16 starts, he was promoted to the Triple-A Hawaii Islanders, finishing the season there.
 It would be the last time Shirley played in the minors until 1987.

 Shirley was named to the Padres' starting rotation to open the 1977 season.
 He posted what turned out to be one of his best seasons in his rookie year, setting what would be career highs in wins (12), games started (35), innings pitched (214) and strikeouts (146).
 It was also his only year as a full-time starter, as he never started more than 25 games in a season after 1977.

 Shirley started the 1978 season in the Padres' rotation as their number two starter after future Hall of Famer Gaylord Perry.
 Although he pitched occasionally in relief, he remained in the rotation until July, when he was moved to the bullpen after a start in which he gave up six runs on seven hits and five walks in six innings.
 He made only one start the rest of the year.

 After spending two more seasons as a swingman for the Padres, Shirley was part of an eleven-player trade which sent him to the Cardinals along with ace reliever Rollie Fingers, veteran catcher Gene Tenace and minor league catcher Bob Geren for a package of prospects and role players.